 Since we have been working remotely for such a long time, your computer hasn't checked in with our systems on campus.
 This can cause your licensed copy of windows to lose its verification, which will give you a notice saying your copy of windows is expired or invalid.

-- Connect to GlobalProtect VPN with your SRJC credentials.
+- Connect to GlobalProtect VPN with your SRJC username credentials.

 - Once connected, open Command Prompt from the start menu.

 - Type in gpupdate /force and hit enter.

 - Once the process completes, restart your computer.